-- Transition Period Two B (TP2B) For a major substantial improvement activity, the five hundred and forty-five (545) day period of time starting at the completion of Transition Period One. - Waste material Construction debris, dredged spoils, solid waste, sewage, garbage, sludge, chemical wastes, biological materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt, and industrial or municipal waste.
+- Transition Period Two B (TP2B) For a major substantial improvement activity, the five hundred and forty-five (545) day period of time starting at the completion of Transition Period One.
+TP2B ends at the close of business on July 14, 2015. - Waste material Construction debris, dredged spoils, solid waste, sewage, garbage, sludge, chemical wastes, biological materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt, and industrial or municipal waste.